swseighman/Installing-GraalVM-Enterprise-Edition/README.md

 ### Install Visual Studio Code

-A number of plugins ahve been written for this editor, that allow for better integration with the GraalVM eco-system.
+A number of plugins have been developed for Microsoft VSCode that allow for better integration with the GraalVM eco-system.

-You are more than welcome to use another editor.
+Of course, you are welcome to use another IDE.
 When it comes to the polyglot debugging, please make sure that you have the Google Chrome browser installed.

 ### Install VS Code Plugins